sarangzambare/smartdevices_pricing/README.md

 In a different approach, the data set is divided into a training set (900 entries) and a test set (300 entries).
 To have a better judgement of how many features to consider at each split, the *Out of bag error* and *Test error* are plotted for different value of features:

 ![alt text](https://raw.githubusercontent.com/sarangzambare/smartdevices_pricing/master/png/rforest.png)

+Looks like in this case the OOB error does not do a decent job in predicting the test error.
+Also, there is not a lot of change in the test error for anything between 4 and 8 features at each split.
+Hence I keep it at 4 (simpler the better).